 International Review of BEMPs

-To further support the Tasmanian Governments goal, the EPA has commissioned a review of the current Broad-scale Environmental Monitoring Programs (BEMPs) operating in the D'Entrecasteaux Channel and Huon River, Storm Bay and Macquarie Harbour.
+To further support the Tasmanian Government's goal, the EPA commissioned reviews of the current Broadscale Environmental Monitoring Programs (BEMPs) operating in the D'Entrecasteaux Channel and Huon River, Storm Bay and Macquarie Harbour.
 The comprehensive reviews are being undertaken by Professors Kenny Black and Paul Tett, from the Scottish Association of Marine Sciences in the UK.
-Both Professors Black and Tett are world-leading experts on the Environmental Interactions of Aquaculture, and they are tasked to evaluate the suitability and efficacy of these monitoring programs across various Tasmanian marine and estuarine environments.
-Once completed, these reviews will feed into the new Environmental Standard, ensuring that environmental monitoring practices remain contemporary for Tasmania.
-Once completed, each of these reviews will be made available on this website.
+Both Professors Black and Tett are world-leading experts on the Environmental Interactions of Aquaculture.